-MCMS recognizes that it cannot bind NCOE to a dispute resolution procedure to which NCOE does not agree.
-The following policy is intended as a starting point for a discussion of dispute resolution procedures for disputes between NCOE and MCMS (i.e., disputes not involving third parties).
-MCMS is willing to consider changes to the process outlined below as suggested by NCOE and will agree to include the finalized process in the MOU.
+Mayacamas recognizes that it cannot bind NCOE to a dispute resolution procedure to which NCOE does not agree.
+The following policy is intended as a starting point for a discussion of dispute resolution procedures for disputes between NCOE and Mayacamas (i.e., disputes not involving third parties).
+Mayacamas is willing to consider changes to the process outlined below as suggested by NCOE and will agree to include the finalized process in the MOU.

-MCMS and NCOE will be encouraged to attempt to resolve any disputes amicably and reasonably without resorting to formal procedures.
+Mayacamas and NCOE will be encouraged to attempt to resolve any disputes amicably and reasonably without resorting to formal procedures.

-In the event of a dispute between MCMS and NCOE, MCMS staff, employees and Board members of MCMS and NCOE agree to first frame the issue in written format ("dispute statement") and to refer the issue to NCOE Office of Education Superintendent and MCMS Head of School, or their respective designees.
-In the event that NCOE believes that the dispute relates to an issue that could lead to revocation of the charter in accordance with Education Code Section 47607, MCMS requests that this shall be noted in the written dispute statement, although it recognizes it cannot legally bind NCOE to do so.
-However, participation in the dispute resolution procedures outlined in this section shall not be interpreted to impede or act as a pre-requisite to the ability to proceed with revocation in accordance with Education Code Section 47607 and its implementing regulations.
+In the event of a dispute between Mayacamas and NCOE, Mayacamas staff, employees, and Board members of Mayacamas and NCOE agree to first frame the issue in written format ("dispute statement") and to refer the issue to NCOE Superintendent and Mayacamas Head of School, or their respective designees.
+If NCOE believes that the dispute relates to an issue that could lead to revocation of the charter in accordance with Education Code Section 47607, Mayacamas requests that this will be noted in the written dispute statement, although it recognizes it cannot legally bind NCOE to do so.
+However, participation in the dispute resolution procedures outlined in this section will not be interpreted to impede or act as a prerequisite to the ability to proceed with revocation in accordance with Education Code Section 47607 and its implementing regulations.

-The Superintendent and Head of School, or their respective designees, shall informally meet and confer in a timely fashion to attempt to resolve the dispute, not later than five (5) business days from receipt of the dispute statement.
-In the event that this informal meeting fails to resolve the dispute, both parties shall identify two Board members from their respective boards who shall jointly meet with the Superintendent and Head of School, or their respective designees, and attempt to resolve the dispute within fifteen (15) business days from receipt of the dispute statement.
+The Superintendent and Head of School, or their respective designees, will informally meet and confer in a timely fashion to attempt to resolve the dispute, not later than five (5) business days from receipt of the dispute statement.
+If this informal meeting fails to resolve the dispute, both parties will identify two Board members from their respective boards who will jointly meet with the Superintendent and Head of School, or their respective designees, and attempt to resolve the dispute within fifteen (15) business days from receipt of the dispute statement.

-If this joint meeting fails to resolve the dispute, the Superintendent and Head of School, or their respective designees, shall meet to jointly identify a neutral third-party mediator to engage the parties in a mediation session designed to facilitate resolution of the dispute.
-The format of the mediation session shall be developed jointly by the Superintendent and Head of School, or their respective designees.
-Mediation shall be held within sixty (60) business days of receipt of the dispute statement.
-The costs of the mediator shall be split equally between NCOE and MCMS.
+If this joint meeting fails to resolve the dispute, the Superintendent and Head of School, or their respective designees, will meet to jointly identify a neutral third-party mediator to engage the parties in a mediation session designed to facilitate resolution of the dispute.
+The format of the mediation session will be developed jointly by the Superintendent and Head of School, or their respective designees.
+Mediation will be held within sixty (60) business days of receipt of the dispute statement.
+The costs of the mediator will be split equally between NCOE and Mayacamas.
 If mediation resolves the dispute, then there is no need for any appeal rights.
 If mediation does not resolve the dispute either party may pursue any other remedy available under the law including their rights to any appeals available under the law.
-All timelines and procedures in this section may be revised upon mutual written agreement of NCOE and MCMS.
+All timelines and procedures in this section may be revised upon mutual written agreement of NCOE and Mayacamas.